0x3n19m4/DoS-CLI/README.md

-This repository was created for carrying out DOS attacks in order to check for security.
+This repository was created for carrying out DoS attacks in order to check for security.

 **Tested on**: